awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 1. In the navigation pane, choose **Parameter groups**\.

-1. In the list, select the parameter group you want to modify\.
+1. In the list, choose the parameter group that you want to modify\.

-1. Choose **Parameter group actions**, and then choose **Edit**\.
+1. For **Parameter group actions**, choose **Edit**\.

-1. Change the values of the parameters you want to modify\.
+1. Change the values of the parameters that you want to modify\.
 You can scroll through the parameters using the arrow keys at the top right of the dialog box\.

-   Note that you cannot change values in a default parameter group\.
+   You can't change values in a default parameter group\.

 1. Choose **Save changes**\.